RobinBoers/school.geheimesite.nl/6VWO/TW1/Engels.md

 ### Symbols

-- **Stone pillar**: represents Désirée's unknown heritage.
+- **Stone pillar:** represents Désirée's unknown heritage.
-- **Fine clothes**: represents the wealth of the Aubigny family, and in turn, slavery.
+- **Fine clothes:** represents the wealth of the Aubigny family, and in turn, slavery.
-- **L'Abri**: the plantation represents tradegy, despair; it's not a place you'd want to be: people get treated awfully, the place is "sad-looking", there's unresolved feelings.
+- **L'Abri:** the plantation represents tradegy, despair; it's not a place you'd want to be: people get treated awfully, the place is "sad-looking", there's unresolved feelings.
-- **Bonfire**: represents Armand's attempt to "purify" himself, to forget Désirée; a cleansing.
+- **Bonfire:** represents Armand's attempt to "purify" himself, to forget Désirée; a cleansing.
 It also leads to him finding the letters his mother wrote.

 ## Frankenstein

+### Plot summary

+- The creature escapes from the lab and takes Frankenstein's journal.
+- It ends up in a village and is chased by the villagers.
+- It finds refuge in an hovel nearby a cottage.
+- It watches the cottagers, and likes their kindness towards eachother.
+They are sad, but it cannot figure out why.
+After a while, it finds out it's poverty.
+It tries to help them at night.
+- The creature learns about language and wants to learn it.
+- It develops empathy, and notices Felix is more down than the rest.
+- The creature figures out that books contain written language, conveying information.

+---

+- Dr. Frankenstein is hiking in the mountains.
+- He walks into the creature there.
+They are threatening eachother.
+- The creature convinces Frankenstein to hear his story.

+### Characters

-...
+- **Dr. Frankenstein:** ...

+- **The creature:** created by Franeknstein.
+Exiled and rejected.
+In a lot of ways like a baby or alien; doesn't know how to read emotions, doesn't know language.
+Admires humans and wants to be like them, and wants approval and validation<!-- (actually, that sounds more like a teenager LOL)-->.
+In his head, he develops a (parasocial) relationship with the cottagers (calling them "friends").

+- **De Lacy** (old man): father of Felix and Agatha.
+Blind, lives in the cottage with his children.
+Is very respected.

+- **Felix**:

+- ***Agatha*:

+### Themes

+- **(Power of) Knowledge:** the creature's appearance in mirror starts its self-doubt and self-hate.
+- Solitude
+- Revenge
+- Prejudice
+- Rejection
+- Romanticism
+- **Irony:** the cottagers name the "invisible" hand that helps them a "good spirit", while in reality, the creature resembles more of the devil.